 The City recognizes the appropriate method for measuring roadway level of service as the methods described in the latest Highway Capacity Manual (HCM) published by the Transportation Research Board (TRB).
-Other acceptable methods include evaluating level of service using the FDOT 20213 Multimodal Quality/Level of Service Handbook. (including FDOT programs such as ARTPLAN), and MetroPlan Orlando's Travel Time Runs.
+Other acceptable methods include evaluating level of service using the FDOT 2023 Multimodal Quality/Level of Service Handbook.
 The acceptable K factors and D factors shall be the most recently measured values at the location being evaluated.
 Values for future conditions shall be determined by the Public Works & Transportation Director or his/her designee.
-City's Traffic Engineer.
 The City shall consider level of service calculations based on more in-depth studies of roadway operation, as these are available, provided that such studies are prepared in a professionally acceptable manner and, if necessary, are subjected to independent review and confirmation.
 Such studies may be performed by regional agencies, the City and/or individual developers subject to the stipulations herein.

-Policy 2-1.1.12: Monitoring The City shall monitor, evaluate and appraise the implementation of its Transportation Master Mobility Plan.
-In addition, the, the City shall annually collect update, as needed, the following information:
+Policy 2-1.1.12: Monitoring The City shall monitor, evaluate and appraise the implementation of its Transportation Master Plan.
+In addition, the City shall annually update, as needed, the following information:

-- Pedestrian levels of traffic stress service - Bicycle levels of servicetraffic stress - Transit levels of service, including SunRail ridership - Roadway levels of service - Crashes involving vehicles, pedestrians & bicyclists
+- Pedestrian levels of traffic stress

+- Bicycle levels of traffic stress

+- Transit levels of service, including SunRail ridership

+- Roadway levels of service

+- Crashes involving vehicles, pedestrians & bicyclists